Word of mouth is a powerful thing and knowing how to encourage guest reviews can often make or break an independent property.

-In this guide, we’ll highlight the key things you need to deliver to every single guest in order to ensure a really top notch stay.
-From making your rooms look nice, to cooking up tasty treats in the restaurant served up by the friendliest of staff, it’s all about great customer service and delivering above your guests’ expectations.
+In this guide, we’ll highlight the key things you need to deliver to every single guest in order to ensure a really top notch stay that attract B&B, vacation rental & hotel guest reviews, plus how to collect them.

 The absolute core of your business is providing guests with a restful stay and how they sleep is a big part of that.
 You should always aim to give them the best night’s sleep of their lives; a few extra pounds on a super comfy mattress are well worth the glowing reviews you’ll receive.
 The same can be said for high-quality linens and the combination of the two often creates a much-appreciated sense of luxury for guests.